vanadium-archive/playground/README.md

 Build the playground Docker image (this will take a while...):

-    $ cp ~/.netrc $VANADIUM_ROOT/release/go/src/v.io/playground/builder/netrc
+    $ cp ~/.gitcookies $VANADIUM_ROOT/release/go/src/v.io/playground/builder/gitcookies
     $ cp ~/.hgrc $VANADIUM_ROOT/release/go/src/v.io/playground/builder/hgrc
     $ sudo docker build -t playground $VANADIUM_ROOT/release/go/src/v.io/playground/builder/.

-Note: If you want to ensure an up-to-date version of veyron is installed in the Docker image, run the above command with the "--no-cache" flag.
+Note: If you want to ensure an up-to-date version of Vanadium is installed in the Docker image, run the above command with the "--no-cache" flag.

 Test your image (without running compilerd):